appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 As a purely text editor, it does well.
 It doesn't come with LSP support, and while I appreciate the ability to configure the editor using a GUI, that is also something that Kate can do, and in my opinion much better at that.#

-Still I know poeple that use it, and today I found out why.
+Still I know people that use it, and today I found out why.

 ## Not even bad